Exact orbifold fillings of contact manifolds: Exact orbifolds

 As the exterior derivative $\rd$ on $C$ naturally restricts to $\Omega^*(\cC)$, one defines the \emph{de Rham complex} of $\cC$ to be $(\Omega^*(\cC),\rd)$.
 Moreover, as Morita equivalences induce isomorphisms of de Rham complexes \cite[\S 11.2]{polyfold}, one can define the \emph{de Rham complex $\Omega^*(W)$ of an orbifold $W$} to be that of any of any orbifold structure representing it\footnote{This is a slightly imprecise version of the definition.
 A more accurate interpretation of the de Rham complex is as a functor from the category of equivalent orbifold structures of $W$, where a morphism is an equivalence of orbifold structures.
 The functoriality of the above definition follows from \cite[Lemma 11.2.5]{polyfold}.}. \end{defn}

 One can then define the \emph{de Rham cohomology} of $W$ as the cohomology of $(\Omega^*(W),\rd)$.
 As it turns out, this is actually isomorphic to the singular cohomology with real coefficients of the underlying topological space of $W$ \cite[\S 2.1]{Ruan07}.
 Therefore we will abuse notation and just denote the de Rham cohomology by $H^*(W)$.
-In what follows we will also do another abuse of notation, namely we will denote with the same symbols differential forms on an orbifold $W$ and their lifts to the object space $C$ of a proper \'etale Lie groupoid $\cC$ representing $W$.
+In this and all the sections that follow, we will also make another notational simplification, namely we will denote with the same symbols differential forms on an orbifold $W$ and their lifts to the object space $C$ of a proper \'etale Lie groupoid $\cC$ representing $W$.

 A differential form $\omega$ on $\cC$ is called \emph{compactly supported} if $|\supp \omega|=\supp \omega/ \bC$ is compact.
 Then, one can also consider the de Rham complex of compactly supported differential forms $\Omega^*_c(W)$.
 Both the de Rham complexes, i.e.\ $\Omega^*(W)$ and $\Omega^*_c(W)$, satisfy, under (proper, in the compactly supported case) orbifold morphisms, the same functoriality properties as de Rham complexes in the smooth manifold setting.

 Moreover, we also have an integration theory, for which an equivalent of the smooth Stokes' theorem holds.
-To introduce such integration, we first recall the concept of local uniformizers, which are local charts of orbifolds that can be used to recover Satake's ``V-manifold" from a groupoidal orbifold \cite[Theorem 1.45]{Ruan07}.
+To introduce it, we first recall the concept of local uniformizers, which are local charts of orbifolds that can be used to recover Satake's ``V-manifold" from a groupoidal orbifold \cite[Theorem 1.45]{Ruan07}.

 \begin{example} Given an action of a finite group $G$ on a manifold $M$, we can form the action groupoid $G\ltimes M$ with $\Obj(G\ltimes M)=M$ and $\Mor(G\ltimes M)=G\times M$, where source map is $s(g,x)=x$ and target map is $t(g,x)=g\cdot x$.
 Then $G\ltimes M$ is a proper \'etale Lie groupoid.
 A special case of such groupoid is for $M=\RR^n$ and $G\subset GL(n,\RR)$ finite. \end{example}